alexovech/temperature-sensing-module/README.md

 ## Enclosure Design & Manufacturing

 A custom enclosure was designed to house the Arduino, breadboard, OLED display, buzzer, and supporting circuitry.
-The enclosure was modelled in Autodesk Fusion 360 with component dimensions and cable routing taken into account.
+The enclosure was modelled in Autodesk Fusion 360 taking into account all components parameters to be correctly implemented into model design.
-One of the distinctive features is a latch mechanism incorporated to allow easy opening and closing for maintenance and debugging.
+One of the distinctive features is a latch mechanism incorporated for easy access for maintenance or debugging.
 The final design was manufactured using 3D printing and assembled as a complete physical system.